Randgalt/expressive-java/README.md

 ## Java 19 Attempt

 Record patterns are now available and the Java version is nearly identical to the Scala version.
-Record patterns are limited to type comparison and extraction and so can't match on, for example, empty-list but that's aboout the only feature missing.
+Record patterns are limited to type comparison and extraction and so can't match on, for example, empty-list but that's about the only feature missing.
 Java is still more verbose (the need for `var` for example) but it's very impressive how close it now is.
 Java, of course, is still missing a built-in `Pair` syntax for list head/tail, etc.